Nighttime Economy

 When the Sun Goes Down, Downtown Really Shines

-In response to the rapid growth of downtown Milwaukee’s nighttime economy, Milwaukee Downtown, BID #21 retained the services of the Responsible Hospitality Institute (RHI) – a private, non-profit organization that assists businesses and communities in creating safe, vibrant and economically prosperous places to socialize.
-Contracted in the fall of 2010, RHI began a Hospitality Zone Assessment (HZA) that focused on the East Town, Westown, Historic Third Ward and Brady Street neighborhoods.
+Understanding the importance and the rapid growth of downtown Milwaukee’s nighttime economy, Milwaukee Downtown, BID #21 has retained the services of the Responsible Hospitality Institute (RHI) – a private, non-profit organization that assists businesses and communities in creating safe, vibrant and economically prosperous places to socialize.
+Over the last decade, RHI has assisted Milwaukee Downtown in devising best practice solutions to promote the importance of the nighttime economy and advocate for appropriate resources.
+The work of RHI in Milwaukee started with a Hospitality Zone Assessment (HZA) that focused on the East Town, Westown, Historic Third Ward and Brady Street neighborhoods.
+The detailed HZA, with a summary of short- and long-term solutions, can be found below.

-Six core elements of nighttime operations were used to assess the functionality and potential of downtown Milwaukee's entertainment districts – entertainment, transportation & parking, quality of life, public safety, multi-use sidewalks and venue safety.
+In our early work focused on the nighttime economy, six core elements were used to assess the functionality and potential of downtown Milwaukee's entertainment districts.
+These include entertainment, transportation & parking, quality of life, public safety, multi-use sidewalks and venue safety.
 Subcommittees for each of the core elements were assembled and a Downtown Milwaukee RHI Task Force of more than 55 individuals was created.

-Through the six-month Hospitality Zone Assessment, Downtown Milwaukee’s Responsible Hospitality Task Force identified solutions to better grow the nighttime economy.
-Learn about the action steps currently underway.
+Through the Hospitality Zone Assessment, Downtown Milwaukee’s Responsible Hospitality Task Force identified solutions to better grow the nighttime economy.
+See the summary below.

 Downtown Milwaukee Night Out